johannschopplich/unlazy/docs/guide/blurhash.md

 >
 ```

+### `blurhash` Option

 If you are initializing unlazy for single images, i.e. in a frontend framework component of your choice, you can pass a custom `blurhash` string to the [`lazyLoad`](/api/lazy-load) function.
+It has higher priority than the `data-blurhash` attribute.

 ```ts
 import { lazyLoad } from 'unlazy'